Earn a qualifying law degree at your own pace with the University of London LLB. Dating back to the 1890s, it's highly regarded worldwide.

 - Easements.
 Characteristics, extinguishment and extent.
 Creation of express and implied easements but excluding easements arising by prescription.

-- Non-leasehold covenants of land.
+- Freehold covenants of land.
 The common law and equitable rules relating to the running of the burden and benefit of covenants between neighbouring estate holders.

 - Mortgages and charges, with particular reference to land.
 Nature and creation.
-Position and rights of the mortgagor.
+Protection and rights of the mortgagor.
 Rights and remedies of the mortgagee.

 Learning outcomes